 - Fewer acceleration crashes.
 Since the traffic flow is fluid, cars don’t have to stop and then accelerate abruptly.

 - Decreased road rage.
 Traffic flow is increased, while backups are decreased, lessening frustration, stress, and anger which could have potentially lead to road rage collisions in traditional intersection traffic.

 Avoiding the Run Around After a Crash

 Although roundabouts are considered to be safer than other intersections, reckless and poor driving can still put your family at risk.
-If you or a family member has suffered from serious injuries due to a roundabout collision, you may be entitled to damages and injury compensation.
-Don’t allow your insurance company to give you the run around—let us help you find the most direct path to your injury settlement.
+If you or a family member has suffered from serious injuries due to a roundabout car crash, you may be entitled to damages and injury compensation.
+Don’t allow your insurance company to give you the run around—let an experienced car wreck attorney help you find the most direct path to your injury settlement.